 Rick Luettich is RENCI’s chief domain scientist for coastal programs.
 He develops strategies on coastal issues ranging from marine environmental science to coastal hazards.
 He is a principal developer of the ADCIRC coastal circulation and storm surge modeling system, which has comprised the back bone of multiple US Army Corps of Engineers and FEMA forensic and planning studies in the Gulf Coast following hurricanes Katrina and Rita in 2005.
 RENCI uses ADCIRC as its disaster response storm surge model.
 Luettich is also the director of the UNC Chapel Hill Institute of Marine Sciences, where he leads the Coastal Circulation and Transport (CCATS) Laboratory and conducts observational and modeling studies of coastal and estuarine circulation processes.
 He holds a joint appointment in UNC-Chapel Hill’s Department of Environmental Sciences and Engineering and an adjunct appointment in North Carolina State University’s Department of Civil Engineering.
 His research is supported by NSF, ONR, NOAA and the U.S. Army Corps of Engineers.

 Alex Tropsha, PhD, is RENCI’s Chief Domain Scientist for Molecular Informatics.
-He is also K.H.
-Lee Distinguished Professor and associate dean for pharmacoinformatics and data science at the UNC Eshelman School of Pharmacy (recently ranked #1 in the country by US News & World Report).
+He is also the K.H.
+Lee Distinguished Professor at the UNC Eshelman School of Pharmacy (ranked #1 in the country by the 2020 US News & World Report).
 His research focuses on computational drug discovery, cheminformatics, computational toxicology, and structural bioinformatics with the emphasis on methodology development and experimentally testable hypothesis generation.
-In recent years, his research interests have expanded toward materials and nanomaterials informatics and biomedical text mining.
-He has authored or co-authored more than 200 peer-reviewed research papers, reviews and book chapters, and co-edited two monographs.
-He is an associate editor of the ACS Journal of Chemical Information and Modeling.
+In recent years, his research interests have expanded toward biomedical knowledge graph mining .
+He has authored or co-authored more than 280 peer-reviewed research papers, reviews and book chapters, and co-edited two monographs.
+He is a member of the editorial board of the ACS Journal of Chemical Information and Modeling and an elected Fellow of the American Institute of Medical and Biological Engineering.
 He holds joint appointments in UNC’s department of computer science and department of biomedical engineering and is a faculty member at the Lineberger Comprehensive Cancer Center.
-His research has been supported by multiple grants from the NIH, NSF, EPA, DOD, and private companies.
+His research has been consistently supported by multiple grants from the NIH, NSF, EPA, DOD, and private companies.

 Kirk C. Wilhelmsen is RENCI’s chief domain scientist for genomics and medicine.
 He is also a Professor of Neurology at the Rockefeller Neuroscience Institute and an Adjunct Professor of Genetics in the Department of Genetics at UNC – Chapel Hill.
 He maintains several collaborations with faculty at UNC.
 Wilhelmsen’s research interests include epigenetic, the development of statistical genetic approaches, the genetic mapping of susceptibility loci for complex traits and the positional cloning of genes responsible for neurodegenerative disorders.
 During the last two decades, a major focus was genetics of addiction.
 Previously, Wilhelmsen worked at the Department of Neurology at the University of California, San Francisco and in the Department of Neurology at Columbia University.
 He received both his doctoral and medical degrees at the University of Wisconsin in Madison.